 If you answered yes to more than one of those questions, then your job might not be one that easily converts to telecommuting.
 My position at the law firm was full time, and I worked from a laptop to get all of my work done.
 I didn’t use any other piece of office equipment, and I didn’t meet with clients or even really use my office phone.
 Everything was done through email, and all paperwork was scanned by someone else electronically.
 But have no fear.
 Also if you do have to meet with clients, ask yourself if you could meet with those clients via Skype or FaceTime.
 And if you use the phone or office equipment see if it is something you can purchase for your house.

-Next, let's dive into why telecommuting has so many benefits for both employee and employer.
+Why telecommuting has so many benefits for both employee and employer.

 The main reason I asked my boss to make my job an at-home position was because I was expecting my first child.
 The firm made it clear that I could take my maternity leave but it would all be unpaid, and I would have to hire and train someone to do my job while I was gone.
 Because I didn’t use my phone or my actual office there in the building (except to sit there working on my laptop), I thought if I could do this job at home I wouldn’t need to take a maternity leave, nor would I have to hire and train someone else to do my job.
 When I did submit my telecommuting proposal, I brought up these positive points about working from home.